Property Market · Last updated 2 June 2026

 How Long Does It Take to Sell in La Linea?

 The honest answer: it depends on the property and the price.
-A well-priced one or two bedroom flat in the city centre can move within weeks of being listed if the agent has an active buyer list.
+A well-priced one or two bedroom flat in the city centre can move within weeks of listing, particularly through local agents with active buyer registers such as Inmobiliaria del Estrecho or Don Piso.
 A larger property or one priced above market will sit longer.

 The legal and administrative process after accepting an offer adds additional time.
-From the moment you agree a sale to the moment you hand over the keys and receive the full payment, expect four to eight weeks at minimum.
-First-time buyers using a Spanish mortgage can extend this to three or four months on the buyer's side alone.
+From the moment you agree a sale to the moment you hand over the keys and receive full payment, expect four to eight weeks at minimum.
+First-time buyers using a Spanish mortgage, typically arranged through banks such as Unicaja, CaixaBank or Sabadell, can extend this to three or four months on the buyer's side alone.

 Realistic timeline